EVault

-EVault is a part of Carbonite, and a distinguished brand name for some of Carbonite's product offerings.
-EVault and its partner network develop and support on-premises, cloud-based, and hybrid backup and recovery services for midmarket customers in need of data backup, data recovery, disaster recovery, regulatory compliance, and cloud storage or online backup services.
-The company primarily services customers in heavily regulated industries—financial services, legal, health care—as well as in government, education, telecommunications, and charity/nonprofit.
-Headquartered in Boston, Massachusetts, United States, the company has sales, service, and data center operations in North America and EMEA (Europe, the Middle East and Africa).
+EVault is a part of Carbonite, and a brand name for some of Carbonite's products, headquartered in Boston, Massachusetts.
+EVault and its partner network develop and support on-premises, cloud-based, and hybrid backup and recovery services for mid-market customers in need of data backup, data recovery, disaster recovery, regulatory compliance, and cloud storage or online backup services.

+The company primarily serves customers in heavily regulated industries, including financial and health care services, government, education, telecommunications, and charity/nonprofit sectors.
+The company also has sales, service, and data center operations in North America and EMEA.

 History

-EVault was founded in 1997 as a cloud services company, backed by Council Ventures, with General Partner Gary Peat as lead investor in Series A in 2001.
-By 2006 EVault had become, through revenues and acquisitions (including the Open File Manager product line from St. Bernard Software), one of the fastest-growing technology companies in North America.
-Seagate Technology, which had acquired ActionFront Data Recovery Labs in November, 2005 and launched Seagate Recovery Services, acquired EVault in 2007.
-In 2007 Seagate also acquired MetaLINCS, which provides E-Discovery software and managed service solutions.
+EVault was founded in 1997 as a cloud services company.
+By 2006, EVault had become, through revenues and acquisitions (including the Open File Manager product line from St. Bernard Software), one of the fastest-growing technology companies in North America.

-In September 2008, Seagate rebranded these acquisitions, which had been operating as a division of Seagate under the name Seagate Services, as a new entity, formally named i365, a Seagate Company.
+Seagate Technology acquired EVault in 2007.
+In September 2008, Seagate rebranded EVault and other acquisitions into id i365, a Seagate Company.
 Seagate Recovery Services was taken from the i365 basket in 2011.
-In December 2011, the EVault name was restored in light of its greater cachet in the marketplace.
+In December 2011, the EVault name was restored.

 On 16 December 2015, Carbonite acquired Seagate's EVault cloud backup service, including the brand name and logo, for $14M USD.
+In April 2017, Carbonite EVault became Carbonite Server Backup.

-In 2019, Carbonite was acquired by OpenText, "a global leader in Enterprise Information Management".
+In 2019, Carbonite was acquired by OpenText.